kenchoong/setel2/README.md

 5. For existing service, K8s deployment will auto pull the latest image.
 6. For new service, the CodeDeploy command will run `helm install -f order-service.yaml order ./app` to deploy into the k8s cluster.

-Some notes I like to drop down here (for myself)
+Some notes I like to drop down here as well (for myself)

 - 1 deployments will have 1 to 10 replicas (AKA pods).
 - Each pods will run by a individual EC2.